 3 What training do the staff in a school receive in child protection?

 The first thing to emphasise is that it is the responsibility of a school to train all its staff.
 If a pupil needs to share a confidential matter with an adult, he or she does not necessarily approach a tutor or a teacher.
 All staff must receive child protection training as part of the induction procedures before they start working in the school.
-This training must be updated regularly, and the expectation is that this is at least annual.
+This training must be updated regularly, and the expectation is that this is at least annually.
 Schools consult with their LSCB to determine the most appropriate schedule, level and focus for training.

 This training covers the categories of abuse (physical, sexual, emotional and neglect), how to respond to a pupil who discloses abuse to a member of staff, and what actions to follow after a disclosure.
 Each member of staff is provided with a copy of Keeping Children Safe in Education (Part One) and the school’s child protection policy and is expected to know them and also to know the names and contact details (day and night) of the DSLs.